Banana (1 Medium (7 Inches To 7 7/8 Inches Long)) and Mango (1 Mango)

 Stay Hydrated

-Drink plenty of water throughout the day, as proper hydration can support efficient blood sugar regulation.
+Drink plenty of water throughout the day, which can help maintain proper blood sugar levels and assist in digestion.

 Find Glucose response for your favourite foods